mohammedtigrini1/angular-eykd3t/README.md

 - MAKE DIFFERENT LEVEL OF ANIMATIONS.
 ONES FASTER AND THE OTHERS SLOWER.
   OR MAKE SOMETHING SO THAT IT GOES FASTER.

+BACKLOG:

+- Publish shapes inside to a database.
+- Invoke shapes with a command an be able to edit them

 TODO:

 - Do some refactoring